-The city runs south from Bluff Hill, a small promontory of Hawke Bay, along the coast and inland towards Hastings.
+The city runs south from Bluff Hill, a small promontory jutting into Hawke Bay, along the coast and inland towards Hastings.
 The central business district (CBD) is close to the Marine Parade foreshore reserve and gardens.
 Rebuilt in an art deco style after the 1931 earthquake, the CBD is a bustling place, with many boutique fashion stores, galleries, restaurants and bars.
-Napier is separated from Hastings, its neighbour and rival, by orchards and vineyards, and by Napier’s strongly held attitudes about its identity.
+Napier is separated from Hastings, its neighbour and rival, by orchards and vineyards, and by Napierites’ strongly held attitudes about their identity.

 Founded in 1855 by the government, Napier (formerly known as Ahuriri) is Hawke’s Bay’s oldest town.
-Like Hastings and Havelock North, Napier is named after a British army officer.
-Its earliest streets commemorate other military figures, scientists and writers.
+Like Hastings and Havelock North, Napier is named after a prominent figure in British India.
+Its earliest streets commemorate military men, scientists and writers.

 The new town was in an unprepossessing location – a small semi-island between the sea and an inner harbour, which was prone to flooding.
 Road access to the ‘mainland’ was limited.
 An early account described it as ‘a hopeless spot for a town site’.1 However, it was an ideal location for a port, which was why Napier became the leading town of the region and the centre of government, business, social and leisure activities.